zhaque3/DC-DC-Boost-Converter/README.md

 **Project:** DC Boost Board — programmable boost converter interface for a hydrogen fuel cell vehicle

-**Purpose:** This board takes the vehicle's boostable DC bus (nominally 24 V from a hydrogen fuel cell) and provides a controllable boosted output (typical target: 48 V) for the motor controller and traction motor.
+**Purpose:** This board takes the vehicle's boostable DC bus (nominally 24 V from a hydrogen fuel cell) and provides a controllable boosted output (typical target: 48 V) for the motor controller and motor.
 It includes measurement (voltage/current sensing), safety/protection (eFuses and monitoring), an MCU running FreeRTOS for control and telemetry, and a simple local UI (OLED + single push button) to let technicians or drivers adjust or observe the boost behaviour.

 ---